 How to avoid junk mail

-Fed up of receiving endless junk mail?
-You can opt out of addressed junk mail by registering with the
+If you are fed up of receiving endless junk mail, you can opt out of addressed junk mail by registering with the

 Stop Junk Mail website, where you can also purchase "Stop Junk mail" door stickers.

 If you do all of this and junk mail still arrives on your doormat, don’t forget that you can put it all in your green recycling bin or green sack for recycling.